 Technically, you can give way to your imagination and you will be creating effective DIY home projects.
 However, if you don’t want it to look like a craft project, there are some things you need to know.

-This is where to start with DIY remodeling.
+This is where to start with DIY remodeling, hopefully with tips from DSCENE editors:

 Clean out and upcycle